 Blood drives are held several times a year in cooperation with United Blood Services.
 Contact: Darrell Anderson (928) 710-8932.

 New underwear and socks along with clothing, pillows and sleeping bags are collected for Veteran military men and women.
+These items are distributed by U.S. Vets of Prescott.
 Contact: Becky Hansen (702) 219-9287.

 In collaboration with the Coalition of Compassion and Justice school supplies are provided in a school in Chino Valley, Prescott and Prescott Valley for the year.
 Contact: Patti Bain (817) 909-0565.

-Clothing and educational needs are provided for the homeless and unaccompanied minors at school.
+Clothing and educational needs are provided for the homeless and unaccompanied minors at the high school.
 Contact: Lyneal Nick (928) 830-8005.

-St. Luke’s provides Christmas gifts for needy school children.
-Contact: Lauren Crawford email: email@example.com.
+St. Luke’s provides Christmas gifts for needy school children in the Quad City area so that they may have a blessed Christmas.
+Contact: Lauren Crawford email: LaurenMcrawford@gmail.com.

-Volunteers deliver a nutritional meal, along with a wellness check and companionship Monday thru Friday in Prescott and Prescott Valley.
+Volunteers deliver a nutritional meal, along with a wellness check and companionship Monday thru Friday in Prescott, Prescott Valley and Chino Valley.
 Contact: Mary Hallford (602) 796-1177.

 Used cell phones are collected year-round with proceeds going to help women in crisis.
 Contact: Deacon Kimball Arnold (928) 778-4499.

-Newspapers, phone books, magazines and miscellaneous paper are collected in the big grey box and eyeglasses are collected in a box on the table in the Gathering Hall year-round.
-These collections help with their medical outreach programs.
+Newspapers, phone books, magazines and miscellaneous paper are collected in the big grey box next to the Outreach table and eyeglasses are collected in a box on the Outreach table in the Gathering Hall year-round.
+These collections help with the medical outreach programs of the Lions Club.
 Contact: Tom Ghan (928) 910-2140 for paper collection and Richard Staudt (480) 309-7104 for eyeglass collection.